Downthesun (album)

-Downthesun is the only studio album by American heavy metal band Downthesun, released on 1 October 2002 by Roadrunner Records.
+Downthesun (stylised in lowercase) is the only studio album by American nu metal band Downthesun, released on October 1, 2002 by Roadrunner Records.

 Recording

 The album was recorded in a span of six weeks in late 2001 at The Warehouse Studio, Vancouver.
 Garth "GGGarth" Richardson served as the producer, and Shawn Crahan as executive producer.
 While planned to release in early 2002, problems with several labels resulted in the album ultimately being released in October.

 Reception

-Unearth praised the album, considering its sound to be a fusion of nu metal and sludge metal, comparing its sound to that of Slipknot and Mudvayne.
-A mixed-to-negative review came from antiMusic, who accused the album of being unoriginal and comparing the vocal performances to other musicians associated with nu metal such as Jonathan Davis and Max Cavalera.

-The album is often compared to Slipknot's 2001 album Iowa.
+Music website Unearthed praised the album, stating it to be "a fiery display of Midwestern aggression.
+Fusing sludge and aggro, the result is total, brilliant mayhem" and also compared its sound to that of Slipknot and Mudvayne.
+A fairly review came from antiMusic, who accused the album of being unoriginal and comparing the vocal performances to other musicians associated with nu metal such as Jonathan Davis and Max Cavalera.
+Metalrage compared the album to Slipknot's Iowa (2001).